Refrigerator car: Background: North America

 After the end of the American Civil War, Chicago, Illinois emerged as a major railway center for the distribution of livestock raised on the Great Plains to Eastern markets.
 Transporting the animals to market from ranches in Texas required herds to be driven up to 1200 mi to railheads in Kansas City, Missouri or later to more westerly locations, such as Abilene, Kansas (1867, Kansas Pacific Railway) and Dodge City, Kansas (1872, Santa Fe Railroad), where they were loaded into specialized stock cars and transported live ("on-the-hoof") to regional processing centers.
 Driving cattle across the plains also caused tremendous weight loss, with some animals dying in transit.

 Upon arrival at the local processing facility, livestock were slaughtered by wholesalers and delivered fresh to nearby butcher shops for retail sale, smoked, or packed for shipment in barrels of salt.
-Costly inefficiencies were inherent in transporting live animals by rail, particularly the fact that approximately 60% of the animal's mass is inedible.
+Costly inefficiencies were inherent in transporting live animals by rail, particularly the fact that approximately 60% of the animals' mass is inedible.
 The death of animals weakened by the long drive further increased the per-unit shipping cost.
 Meat processors sought a method to ship dressed meats from their Chicago packing plants to eastern markets.